Introduction

 Workability:

-SPF is relatively easy to work with due to its soft nature, which allows for easy cutting, shaping, and fastening.
-Douglas Fir and Southern Yellow Pine are harder and may require more effort to work with, but they hold fasteners exceptionally well.
-Hem-Fir is comparable to SPF in ease of handling, making it a good alternative for projects requiring a high degree of workability.
+SPF is easy to work with due to its softness, facilitating cutting and shaping.
+In contrast, Douglas Fir and Southern Yellow Pine are denser and may require more effort, though they excel at holding fasteners.
+Hem-Fir shares similar workability traits with SPF, making it a viable alternative for projects requiring ease of handling.

 Cost: